Post Summary: A fun, creative list of camping gifts for kids that are perfect for every type of outdoor kid.

 A lightsaber might seem like a random choice when looking for camping gifts for kids, but anything that lights up for fun nighttime play is a great kids camping toy.
 This is a fantastic choice for the right kid who loves light-up toys and feeling like a Jedi.
 The Fun Little Toys lightsaber is a little more durable (you’ll want that), and the two-pack it comes with can be taken apart to become one long lightsaber.

 Scooting around the campsite is one of the BEST ways for kids to play and get energy out while camping.
 We highly recommend it!
 Most scooters can pack down for easy portability.
-We like the Skidee Scooter for kids who are learning how to use a scooter and need three wheels.
-You can check this article for recommendations on standard two-wheel scooters.
+We like the Skidee Scooter for kids who are learning how to use a scooter and the Micro Kickboard Scooter for older kids.

 An explorer vest is a cute option for younger kids that will enjoy feeling like a park ranger or explorer in a vest with fun cargo pockets.
 If the look skews too young for older kids, they might like the look of a military camo vest.

 A subscription box tailored for fostering outdoor exploration can be a great continuous gift that they can enjoy for months to a year.
-Think Outside Boxes is a subscription box that comes with outdoor items and a corresponding booklet with tips and resources on outdoor skills.
-Each box is built around a certain theme.
-You are billed monthly so you can choose to do whatever amount of time you want.
-You can learn more about it here.
+Cratejoy offers a variety of subscription boxes including outdoor themed subscriptions that comes with outdoor items.
+A popular subscription is Think Outside Boxes and Think Outside Boxes for young kids.
+Typically, you are billed monthly so you can choose to do whatever amount of time you want.
+You can browse through different outdoor kits here.

 A bow and arrow set is a great gift for older kids who can show restraint when using them.
 The Faux Bow & Arrow Set comes with foam arrows that can shoot as far as 100 feet.
 You can get bow and arrow sets that come with targets but they tend to be big and aren’t as portable as this set.

 The right age to give a child their first knife is going to be different for each kid.
 Some start learning at 5 while others parents prefer to start older.
-This fixed blade knife from Morakniv is a simple starter knife with a rounded edge, a small handle, a finger guard to prevent slipping, and a sheath for safekeeping.
-We also are big fans of the French knife company, Opinel, and like their rounded tip pocket knife.
+We are big fans of the French knife company, Opinel, and like their rounded tip pocket knife.
+The knife is created for kids and has a rounded edge, a small handle, and a sheath for sake keeping.
 A better choice for kids who have the dexterity to open and close a knife safely.

 While we said we would only be doing camping gift ideas for kids that a kid would actually enjoy, we think most young ones would like having their own dedicated camping chair.
-We like the Kelysus Outdoor Chair since it has a sunshade, but you might also want to opt for a chair with a fun kid-friendly print like this dinosaur or unicorn chair.
+We like the Quik Shade Folding Canopy Chair since it has a sunshade, but you might also want to opt for a chair with a fun kid-friendly print like this dinosaur or unicorn chair.

-Remember how I said I wouldn’t add a Hydro Flask water bottle to a list of cool camping gifts for kids because most kids won’t care about them?
-Well, they’re actually really cool, and we own four of their bottles.
-So maybe a kid would like them too?
-They do keep your beverages ice cold for 24 hours and can keep your hot chocolate toasty warm.
-You know what, we’re adding a Hydro Flask water bottle to the list.
+Remember how I said I wouldn’t add a water bottle to a list of cool camping gifts for kids because most kids won’t care about them?
+Well, they’re actually really useful, and staying hydrated is cool.
+An insulated stainless steel water bottle from Camelback will keep their water ice cold for 24 hours and their hot chocolate toasty warm all day.
+Now that’s a good gift.

 Have you found the perfect gift?
 We hope you enjoyed our list of the best camping gifts for kids.
 Happy exploring!